-The Radiologic Technology program will only be accepting the Next Generation ACCUPLACER Reading score for the next application period which is mid-January 2019.
-The Computerized Placement Test-Reading (CPT-R) scores will NO longer be accepted.
+The Radiologic Technology program will only be accepting the Next Generation ACCUPLACER Reading score for the next application period.
+The Computerized Placement Test-Reading (CPT-R) scores are NO longer accepted.

 Contact the Radiologic Technology Office at (928) 344-7552 and ask to be placed on the Prospective Students List.
 Read the Prospective Student Information Packet below.

 Prospective Student Information Packet (Sections 1 - 8 below)

 - Section 1: Program Information

 - Section 4: Sequence of Courses & Advanced Placement (PRT)

 - Section 7: Approved Arts & Humanities Courses